weld-project/weld/python/grizzly/README.md

 >>> requests = gr.DataFrameWeld(raw_requests)
 ```

 We can then use standard Pandas operators on this `DataFrameWeld` object. `requests` has a column of zipcodes; some of these are "00000".
-To convert them all to `nan`s, we can first compute a predicate using the `==` operator (which returns a `SeriesWeld` object that wraps a native Pandas `Series` object), and then subsequently mask:
+To convert them all to `nan`, we can first compute a predicate using the `==` operator (which returns a `SeriesWeld` object that wraps a native Pandas `Series` object), and then subsequently mask:

 ```bash
 >>> zero_zips = requests['Incident Zip'] == '00000'